 Schedule an async predict request

-Call /async_predict on any model, just like a /predict request.
-The body of an /async_predict request includes the model input in model_input field, with the addition of a webhook endpoint (from step 1) in the webhook_endpoint field.
+Call /async_predict on your model.
+The body of an /async_predict request includes the model input in model_input field, with the addition of a webhook endpoint (from the previous step) in the webhook_endpoint field.

 import requests